Making changes in your environment

 The main source of asbestos exposures is through insulation in building materials, especially paint, insulation, and floor tiles in older houses.

-• Can I have asbestos-containing materials removed?
+• Can you have asbestos-containing materials removed?

 Benzene